Saint Patrick's Breastplate: The prayer

 Saint Patrick sang this when an ambush was laid against his coming by Loegaire, that he might not go to Tara to sow the faith.
 And then it appeared before those lying in ambush that they (Saint Patrick and his monks) were wild deer with a fawn following them.

 The description concludes "fáeth fiada a hainm", which was interpreted as "Deer's Cry" by the medieval editor of the Liber Hymnorum (hence the connection to the deer metamorphosis), but the Old Irish fáeth fiada properly refers to a "mist of concealment".

 The prayer as recorded is dated on linguistic grounds to the early 8th century.
 John Colgan (1647) attributed the prayer to Saint Evin, the author of the 9th-century Vita Tripartita.
 It was also Colgan who reported the title of Lorica Patricii.

-Christian in content, it shows pre-Christian influence.
+While the text shows pre-Christian influence, it is of undoubted Christian content.
 Because of this it is also known as the "Lorica of St. Patrick" or as "St. Patrick's Breastplate".